By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 A few people with mental illness only and no reports of substance abuse see things but most of the time if someone sees things they are doing drugs.
 Seeing things on drugs is so common that if the client knows that the drugs caused this we don’t diagnose it as a psychosis.

 Three types of drugs cause visual hallucinations.
 Hallucinogens like LSD etc are a well-known cause.
 High levels of stimulants especially methamphetamine can cause Amphetamine-Induced Psychotic Disorder.
 Collectively all the psychosis caused by stimulants is referred to as “Stimulant Psychosis.”

 Meth users are familiar with “petting the shadow puppy” and being chased by the giant green meth monster.

 Drug-induced visual hallucinations often persist even after the eyes are closed.

 Alcoholic Delirium Tremens (D. T’s) also involve visual hallucinations.
-This is life threatening and is usually a lot more terrifying that the prosaic references to “pink elephants.”
+This is life-threatening and is usually a lot more terrifying than the prosaic references to “pink elephants.”